atseng1729/Flight-Delays-Visualization/README.md

-# Flight Delays Data Visualization
+# Flight Delays Visualization

-This data visualization was a group project for the CMSC 23900 course at the University of Chicago (Data Visualization).
-Using the dataset provided [here](https://www.kaggle.com/usdot/flight-delays), we created this visualization to help others find out how to avoid flight delays.
-I forked the original repo that was under my project partner's account in order to provide a more informative README and to remove extra files like writeups and example code.
+An almost inevitable part of modern travel, flight delays have become a growing problem in every individual's life as the world becomes more connected.
+This visualization attempts to find the best airline/airport/times to fly by examining their effects on the number of flight delays.
+The visualization shows that larger airports and early morning flights (6 to 8 am) have proportionally fewer delays.
+In addition, Virgin America has the fewest delays of all the airlines.

 ## Setup